-Note that if your doctor has requested a gastroscopy, you will need to fast for 12 hours before the procedure.
+For diagnosing a peptic ulcer, your doctor will most likely first request an upper gastrointestinal endoscopy or gastroscopy – the preferred diagnostic test.
+Note that if your doctor has requested a gastroscopy, you’ll need to fast for 12 hours before the procedure.

-The doctor may also order a blood test to check for anaemia (which indicates internal bleeding), an analysis of a stool sample to check for blood (indicating a bleeding ulcer) or other blood tests to check for the presence of H. pylori bacteria.
+The doctor may also order a blood test to check for anaemia (which indicates internal bleeding), request an analysis of a stool sample to check for blood (indicating a bleeding ulcer), or do other blood tests to check for the presence of active H. pylori bacteria.

 What are peptic ulcers?

 The complications of peptic ulcers

 Reviewed by Dr Estelle Wilken, senior specialist in Internal Medicine and Gastroenterology at Tygerberg Hospital.
 December 2017.